 Go to the dining table, and put whatever clutter is there into the basket as well.

 Now take the laundry basket and put it in your bedroom wardrobe.
 This is one place guests are highly unlikely to venture into!

 Return to the living area and plump up the couch cushions.

 Don’t go for overkill here, again just the main tracks will do.
 This is an optional extra if you are able to do the light trick below!

-Tidy up fast: Dim / switch off some of the lights
+Dim or switch off some lights

 If it’s in the evening, this is a cunning technique to make it harder to see the dust and so on that you never got to.
 Of course you want it to look more like creating some ambiance and less like you can’t afford to pay your power bill.